neondatabase/website/content/docs/postgres/query-reference.md

 EXPLAIN SELECT * FROM employees WHERE department_id = 1;
 ```

-### Using EXPLAIN ANALYZE

-This is a step further than `EXPLAIN`, as it executes the query and provides actual execution times and row counts.
+Using `EXPLAIN ANALYZE` is a step further than `EXPLAIN`, as it executes the query and provides actual execution times and row counts.

 ```sql
 EXPLAIN ANALYZE SELECT * FROM employees WHERE department_id = 1;
 ```

+For more information, refer to the [EXPLAIN](/docs/postgres/query-performance#use-explain) section in our query optimization guide.

 ### Using pg_stat_statements